MoarTube/MoarTube-Client/README.md

 npm i @moartube/moartube-client
 ```

-open a terminal in the installed directory and run:
+open a terminal in the installed directory and run the client:

 ```bash
 node moartube-client.js